LewisDavies/datanot.es/content/sql/select-values-appearing-in-a-list.md

 SELECT
     *
 FROM
-    address
+    address a
 WHERE
-    district IN ('Alberta', 'Jiangsu')
+    a.district IN ('Alberta', 'Jiangsu')
 ```